wiris/santoku/README.md

 # What is Santoku?

-Santoku is a toolkit written in Python for interacting with AWS, Google Cloud services, Salesforce and Slack.
+Santoku is a toolkit written in Python for interacting with AWS, Google Cloud platform, Salesforce and Slack.

 The purpose of Santoku is to have the interactions with all the external services collected in a single package.
-The package contains wrappers to the APIs of the external services in order to make easy the handling of operations.
+The package contains wrappers to the APIs of the external services in order to make easy the handling of operations and to simplify the interaction.

 ## Quickstart